commonhaus/foundation/bylaws/2-cf-membership.md

 - **Voluntary Resignation:** Members can choose to retire at any time, transitioning to an emeritus or inactive role while remaining part of our community.
 - **Inactivity:** Members who fail to meet the [eligibility criteria](#general-members) for 12 months will transition to an inactive status.

-Inactive members (of any type) do not have the right to vote in CFC elections and are ineligible for membership in the CFC.
+Inactive members (of any type) do not have the right to vote in elections and are ineligible for CFC membership.

 To transition from inactive to active status, a member must meet [eligibility criteria](#general-members) for active membership.